-If you haven’t heard of him by now, Green is an accomplished financial copywriter and author of four best-selling books.
+If you’ve never heard of him, Green is a financial copywriter and author of four best-selling books.

-This post contains a quick recap of the highlights of Green’s talk.
+This post contains a quick recap of Green’s talk.
 You can watch his entire keynote here, starting at 5:10.

-I found everything Green said about “copywriting” applies just as well to white papers and other B2B content.
-So please don’t get hung up on that term.
+I found everything Green said about “copywriting” applies just as well to white papers.
+So don’t get hung up on that term.

 The 3 keys to good writing

 “Copywriting isn’t simple, but it is a craft that can be learned,” Green said.